 With physical interactivity a key feature of the next gen consoles, the EyeToy seems to be going through death throes.
 EyeToy Play Sports is ultimately a little disappointing.
 The mini games themselves just don’t seem to be very well refined – sometimes there is just too much of an adaptation so as to render the mini game no relation to what you are doing.
 In some cases it would be much easier to head outside and kick your ball against a wall.

-However, kids will like the interaction and the novelty of seeing themselves on TV and this is a game that the whole family can enjoy – just make sure you don’t expect to actually achieve anything.
 Those new to the EyeToy will be entertained, but those with other games might be better to stick to what they’ve got.